NatashaRy/memory-game/README.md

 * Issue - When on mobile the user had horizontal scroll with items overflowing
 * Cause - The images had absolute positioning and caused them to go off screen
 * Resolution - Changed the width of the image to stay within the confines of the screen.

+* Issue - Problems matching all pairs on difficulty level medium (one match could not be made) and hard (two pairs could not be matched).
+* Cause - Could not find a cause to the problem.
+* Resolution - By making new divs for the cards that could not be match the problem got solved.
+We could not see any problems with the existing divs, but changing them helped.
 ​
 ***
 ## **Deployment**